 Frequently Asked Questions for California Domestic Employers with Live-in or 24-Hour Shift Employees

-Please refer to Hand in Hand’s California Domestic Worker Employer Legal Responsibilities handout for definitions of domestic workers and other legal requirements.
+Please refer to Hand in Hand’s California Domestic Employer Legal Responsibilities resource for definitions of domestic workers and other legal requirements.
+1. If I hire a domestic worker to work a 24-hour shift, am I required to pay the worker for the full 24 hours?
+Yes.
+If you require the worker to be ready

 California Domestic Worker Overtime Rules

-This download outlines overtime rules that apply to domestic workers in California who work in private homes.
-The overtime a domestic worker is entitled to depends on the type of work they do and how they are hired.
-To determine which rules apply, first identify what category of domestic worker your employee falls under: Personal Attendant,
+The following rules apply to domestic workers in California who work in private homes.
+The overtime a domestic worker is entitled to depends on the type of work they do, how they are hired and whether they live in or out of their employer’s home.
+To determine which rules apply, first identify what category of

 California Domestic Worker Employer Legal Responsibilities

-Before hiring a domestic worker, you should understand your legal obligations under federal, state and local law.
-All workers are covered by California’s wage and hour laws, regardless of immigration status.
-This resource provides general information about wage and hour laws covering domestic workers in California hired directly by private households.
-It is not intended
+Before hiring a domestic worker, you should understand your legal obligations under federal, state, and local law.
+All workers are covered by California’s wage and hour laws regardless of immigration status.
+The checklist below provides general information about wage and hour laws covering domestic workers in California hired directly by private households or through an

 EMPLOYER GUIDE: Nannies Supervising Online Distance Learning